aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 **Kubelet Arguments**

 Specifying max-pods can break Karpenter's binpacking logic (it has no way to know what this setting is).
-If karpenter attempts to pack more than this number of pods, the instance may be oversized, and additional pods will reschedule.
+If Karpenter attempts to pack more than this number of pods, the instance may be oversized, and additional pods will reschedule.

 ## Situational Fields